matthieu-bt/business-guide/source/aes/AESsetup.rst

   - Trade register number of your organisation
   - Name and e-mail address of an internal contact person

 Please note that registering a domain incurs a one-time setup fee.
-More information can be found *here*.
+Pricing is shown during the registration process described below.

 Registering your company for AES for Business
 ---------------------------------------------